zellular-xyz/incredible-squaring-avs-python/README.md

 <b> Do not use it in Production, testnet only. </b>

-A Python implemention of the EigenLayer [Incredible Squaring AVS](https://github.com/Layr-Labs/incredible-squaring-avs)
+A Python implementation of the EigenLayer [Incredible Squaring AVS](https://github.com/Layr-Labs/incredible-squaring-avs)

 ## Dependencies